 *replacement cost value

 For example, your home is insured at a guaranteed replacement cost of $300,000.
-Your home is significant damage in a storm.
-After evaluating the damage to your home it will cost $350,000 to replace.
+Your home is significantly damaged in a storm.
+After evaluating the damage, it will cost $350,000 to replace.
 If you have a guaranteed replacement cost, the additional $50,000 will be covered.

 Paying a little more for guaranteed replacement costs gives you peace of mind in knowing your home will be repaired, even if the costs exceed your coverage limit.